 The Tor Browser connects you encrypted to a first Tor computer.
 A second gateway to another gateway then follows in this encrypted line in order to exchange data.
 And then - surprise - to a third goal calculator.
 After these three layers, you will get to where you want to go in the Tor Browser: the website you are visiting.

-In Tor Browser, nobody knows who you are & where you are surfing at the same time
+Nobody in the Tor Browser knows who you are and where you are surfing at the same time

 This step-by-step connection in the Tor Browser actually implements anonymous surfing on the Internet.
 Because none of the Tor computers used, which are incidentally chosen for data exchange, know your identity and your destination at the same time.
 Because one Tor computer has no insight into the encrypted data of the other Tor computers.
 So even if monitoring takes place, there is simply no useful information.
 Surfing anonymously is guaranteed.